axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 * Follow the guidelines in [https://developers.google.com/style/procedures](https://developers.google.com/style/procedures).
 * Use a single numbered list.
 * Use screenshots or graphics to assist a user in navigating a UI.
 * Do not explain any concepts in this section.
-Instead, link to concept articles in case a user does not know about a certain concept.
+Instead, link to concept topics in case a user does not know about a certain concept.
 For example: 'Configure the server with the appropriate configuration.
 For more information about server configurations, see "Server configuration".'